 Colleagues and clients alike find her to be open, warm and genuine, with a sense of humor and contagious laugh.
 A flexible person-centered style is utilized in her therapy services and a practical, solution-focused approach when conducting evaluations.

 Dr. Perkins is a professional member of the American Psychological Association (APA), North Carolina Psychological Association (NCPA), and Psychologists in Long Term Care (PLTC)(Past Newsletter Editor).
-Her professional activities include, membership on the Wake Forest Senior Center Advisory Board, National Education Chairman and Board Member for NCPA and teaching at area colleges.
 She follows the APA Code of Ethics in her work with clients and colleagues.

 To learn more about Dr. Perkins you can review her curriculum vita.